pataruco/holocron/lessons/blend-accessibility/slides.md

 - Common definition
 - Broad definition
-- Why we should care?
+- Why should we care?
   - Ethics
   - Law
   - Business
 - Who are the people responsible to deliver?
-- How we can start (from the technical perspective) (with exercises and demos)
+- How can we start? (from the technical perspective) (with exercises and demos)
   - Tools
   - Tips
   - Patterns